charlesvill/ObsidianVault/C++/Foundations of C++.md

 	- grammar is in the context of programming the process of creating rules for your program to abide by using a sort of technicaly notation such as the rules of the order of operation for a calculator
 #### reflections on design patterns
 - in regards to structuring this larger function where giving the computer a grammar or rules to follow, he doesnt define the single logical purpose of this function as one to parse all off the tokens in our calculator project. but instead he makes a function for each rule and includes it in the larger program.
+- further Bjarne himself is seen making long switch statements stringing many case options for one result which previously I would have thought was messy and that many did not do that. stand corrected.